FAQs for instructors

 Here are some frequently asked questions when it comes to managing classes and users as a Möbius instructor:

-TIP: Check out FAQs for authors for additional frequently asked questions about content authoring.
+TIP: Check out FAQs for content creators for additional frequently asked questions about content authoring.

 If a student has been enrolled in the wrong class, there are two options for moving them into their correct class:

 When creating or editing your class, select the Allow Students to drop class option.

 With this option enabled, the Drop Class button will be visible to the student on the Class Homepage.